xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

-In  the next session, I'll show you just how easy it is to extend our parser to take care of  these  things too, and I'll also show you just  how easily we can accomodate multicharacter numbers and variable names.
+In  the next session, I'll show you just how easy it is to extend our parser to take care of  these  things too, and I'll also show you just  how easily we can accomodate multi-character numbers and variable names.
 So you see,  we're  not  far at all from a truly useful parser.